On the X-ray, optical and radio afterglows of the BdHN I GRB 180720B generated by the synchrotron emission: Introduction

 In this article, we exclusively analyze the radio, optical, and X-ray afterglows of GRB 180720B.
 We extend the description of the GRB afterglow developed by \citet{2018ApJ...869..101R} within the BdHN scenario.
 In this approach, the afterglow originates from the synchrotron radiation produced by the expansion of the SN ejecta in the presence of the $\nu$NS magnetic field.
 We here provide the theoretical formulation of the underlying synchrotron radiation and demonstrate that the spinning $\nu$NS, in addition to the X-ray afterglow, also originates the optical and the radio afterglows.

-In addition, we present the fundamental result that in GRB 180720B, Episode VI, namely, the luminosity of the optical SN bump is expected to be comparable to the optical synchrotron radiation.
-However, no optical data were observed at the time of $\sim 15$--$20$ day after the trigger as we predicted in \citet{2018GCN.23019....1R}; see Fig.~\ref{fig:SN-optical}.
+In addition, we present the fundamental result that in GRB 180720B, Episode VI, namely, the luminosity of the optical SN bump is expected to be comparable to the optical synchrotron radiation. {Unfortunately, there was no optical follow-up of GRB 180720B at the times} $\sim 15$--$20$ days after the trigger predicted in \citet{2018GCN.23019....1R}; see Fig.~\ref{fig:SN-optical}.

-The article is organized as follows.
-In section \ref{sec:2}, we represent the X-ray, optical and radio afterglow data of GRB 180720B.
-In section \ref{sec:3}, we represent the formulation related to synchrotron and pulsar radiation of the $\nu$NS.
-In section \ref{sec:4}, we represent the concluding remarks.
+The article is organized as follows. {Section \ref{sec:2} summarizes the sequence of physical phenomena that occur in a BdHN and their related observables in GRB data.} In section \ref{sec:3}, we represent the X-ray, optical and radio afterglow data of GRB 180720B.
+In section \ref{sec:4}, we represent the formulation related to synchrotron and pulsar radiation of the $\nu$NS.
+In section \ref{sec:5}, we represent the concluding remarks.